rayalan/brave-tardis/lesson2.md

 Let's apply someone else's commit.

 1. Go to the Slack channel and find someone else's patch post.
 (That's what the contents of these files is called -- a `patch`.
 In Git, a patch is the difference of two repository states, plus some metadata.)
-2. Copy their patch into a file, and save the file, say, as, myFirstPatch.patch.
+2. Copy their patch into a file, and save the file, say, as, `myFirstPatch.patch`.
-3. Run `git apply myFirstPatch.patch`.
+3. Run `git am myFirstPatch.patch`.
 4. What has changed?
 (Hint: See `git status` and `git diff` and `git log`)
 5. Repeat for a couple more patches.
 You may need to reset to the initial working state again if the patches collide; we haven't covered conflict resolution yet.